peinanwang/cs5500_geospatial_projects/README.md

   pip install -r requirements.txt
 ```
 ## Future Works
-The following furture work need to be fone.
+The following future works need to be done.
 This project has been <a href="https://github.com/peinanwang/cs5500_geospatial_projects">forked</a>.
 Continuous contributions and improvements will be made in 2023.

 <b>Frontend Features</b>

-- [ ] Add a progress bar for the file uploading process
+- [ ] Add a progress bar for the file-uploading process
 - [ ] Add a progress bar for the visualization process
-- [ ] Add log-in function to support user registration
+- [ ] Add a log-in function to support user registration

 <b>Website Deployment</b>
 - [ ] Solve the headless rendering issue of Open3D